AY2324S2-CS2113T-T09-4/User-Guide/CS2101/UserGuide_2101.md

 This document serves as the **User Guide** of PulsePilot, designed to help you (an injured athlete) learn what PulsePilot is about, our motives, how to install it and how to use it.

 Learning to use software can be daunting.
 Thus, this guide was created for **non-technical users**, helping you unleash PulsePilot to its fullest potential!
+That being said, we assume that you know how to use the basic features on your computer, such as **downloading files or copying and pasting text from one program to another**.

 Once again, we hope our application helps you, and thank you for choosing PulsePilot, and we hope you recover as fast as possible!